Plugins

 # Plugin files should be readable by Vikunja user

-chmod 644 /path/to/plugins/*.so
+chmod -R 644 /path/to/plugins/

-chown vikunja:vikunja /path/to/plugins/*.so
+chown -R vikunja:vikunja /path/to/plugins/

 Plugins can make network requests.
 Consider: